Glass Trinity, Chapter 11: Bonds of Fate

 She extended a hand to him, and he noticed she held a scroll.
 Frowning, he accepted it.

-She waited for him to open the scroll, and sure enough there was Ensui's signature and seal binding the Uzumaki to the Senju in an indefinite political, military, and economic alliance.
+She waited for him to open the scroll, and sure enough there was Ensui's signature and seal binding the Uzumaki to the Senju in a political, military, and economic alliance until the end of time, until otherwise mutually amended.
 Hashirama stared openly at the document, hardly believing his eyes.

 "Oh my god, I can't believe this!
 I mean, I can believe it but I can't believe it, you know?"

 She laughed, and the Uzumaki soldiers at her back chuckled amongst themselves.
-"Well, believe it."
+"Believe it," she said, grinning brightly.

 Hashirama rolled up the scroll and ran a hand through his hair, his smile almost hurting with how bright it was.
 "Wow, I mean, wow.
-I'm honored, really.
-I should go speak with Ensui."
+I'm honored, really, like you have no idea.
+Oh!
+I should go speak with Ensui!
+I gotta thank him in person!"

 Mito shook her head.
 "No need.
 He sends his regards and his blessing.
 And us, of course."

-Hashirama observed the soldiers behind her.
+Hashirama looked over the soldiers behind her.
 "Wait, you're all coming?
 You too?"

 He covered his mouth, embarrassed at his own enthusiasm.
 Tobirama would have let him have it if he saw how unprofessional Hashirama was being.

 "What's taking so long?"
-Tobirama called from above.
+Tobirama called from the quayside.

-"The Uzumaki signed the treaty," Hashirama called.
-"They accepted the alliance!"
+"The Uzumaki signed the treaty!"
+Hashirama called up.
+"They accepted the alliance!
+And Mito's coming with us!"

 Tobirama made the most appalling face, and Hashirama was amazed at how large his eyes looked, like they'd actually popped out of his head.